 For more than 40 years the Center has supported the health and wellness of the most marginalized.
-We understand there is increasing concern amid the COVID Delta Variant and we want to assure you that the health and safety of our clients, staff, and community are of paramount importance.
-We are closely monitoring the situation and following the advice of the Centers for Disease Control (CDC) the State and County Departments of Public Health.
+The health and safety of our clients, staff, and community are of paramount importance.
+We currently follow the advice of the Centers for Disease Control (CDC) the State and County Departments of Public Health.
 All visitors to the Center are required to wear a mask indoors, and are required to have their temperature checked at the front desk.
 Masks are provided to visitors if they do not have one.

 Experience severe symptoms or hospitalization if you are infected

 Spread illness to vulnerable loved ones and community members

 The more vaccinated our community is, the safer we’ll all be, and the closer we will be to ending this pandemic.

 The virus mainly spreads between people who are in close contact with one another (within 6 feet) when an infected person coughs or sneezes and respiratory droplets from that person land in the mouth or nose or are possibly inhaled into the lungs of another person